Matar Ka Nimona Recipe

 More ghee added to the pan.

-Step 8: Once the ghee is hot, add 1 cup of peeled and cubed potatoes (ยฝ inch cubes) and fry until they turn golden brown in color.
+Step 7: Once the ghee is hot, add 1 cup of peeled and cubed potatoes (ยฝ-inch cubes) and fry until golden brown.
 Stir the potatoes frequently while frying to ensure they fry evenly on all sides.
+Transfer the fried potatoes to a plate and keep them aside.

 Fried potatoes.